 - Can jump up and down.

-- Can climb on a playground.
+- Can climb on playground equipment.

 - Can catch a large ball from up to 2 feet away.

 - Can pedal a tricycle (3-wheel bike).

 - Can walk up and down stairs with help.